-Just in time for Halloween, Thanksgiving and Christmas project season, Cricut has released the new Cricut Foil Transfer Tool for the Maker and Explore Air 2 machines.
-This new tool will let you add eye-catching embellishment to cards and paper crafts using pressure activated Foil Transfer sheets.
+Cricut released the Foil Transfer Tool for the Maker and Explore Air 2 machines in Sep 2020.
+This tool will let you add eye-catching embellishment to cards and paper crafts using pressure activated Foil Transfer sheets.

 What is the Cricut Foil Transfer Tool?

 The new tool lets Cricut users make foil transfers onto cardstock, paper and other materials.
-The foil transfer tool works by using pressure instead of heat to imprint the foil into the cardstock layer below.
+The Foil Transfer Tool works by using pressure instead of heat to imprint the special foil into the cardstock layer below.

 What machines does the Cricut Foil Transfer tool work with?